-The M6 is a recent model that features in the current product line-up of Canon.
-In contrast, the A3000 has been discontinued (but it can be found pre-owned on eBay).
-There has not been a direct replacement model for the A3000 from Sony.
+Both the M6 and the A3000 have been discontinued, but can regularly be found used on eBay.
+The M6 was replaced by the Canon M6 Mark II, while the A3000 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what is the bottom line?
 Is the Canon M6 better than the Sony A3000 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.